Business Development Opportunities: Find and Close Them

 At Twistup 7, I was able to witness Dave McClure give his Startup Metrics for Pirates presentation.
 During the session Dave had one side of the crowd screaming “FUCK” and the other side “KILL”.
 The point was to get everyone to realize that it’s all about those two senses that drive our nature — the need to kill for sustenance and the sexual nature of human being, for procreation or not.

 As marketers, when marketing products, services, etc., it’s important to remember to tap into that in order to get people to convert.
 But, as a salesman, remember that people have a needs that must be fulfilled.
-Finding that pain point early during your analysis or planning will set you up for success as you try to close the deal.
+Finding that pain point early during your analysis or planning will set you up for success as you try to

 Find out what that pain point is and exploit it with further analysis and conversations.
 Show them competitive concerns, product and/or content issues, etc. Comfort them with validation points of current/former clients, partnerships, and/or re-affirm the value addition.